How to save a document

 While working on a document, spreadsheet, or any other file, save periodically in case something happens while working on it.
 This page helps explain how to save a file and how to save a file to an alternate location, if needed.

-With some programs and most online services, the program or website saves your work automatically.
+With some programs, including word processing programs, and most online services, like Google Docs, the program or website saves your work automatically.
 If none of the steps below apply to the program you are using, it is likely automatically saving as you work.

 Save using the keyboard shortcut

 All programs support the keyboard shortcut to save a document.
 To save a file using a shortcut, press either Ctrl+S on a PC or Command+S on an Apple computer.
 If supported, the program either saves the file as its existing name or opens a save window for a new file.

 How to save from a toolbar